JetBrains/mps-coderules/docs/content/constraintrules.md

 ![](img/language-unify-300.png)
 _(`unifies` predicate used in the guard and in the body)_

-A body may contain two or more *alternative branches*, which essentialy capture the idea of evaluating constraint rules with backtracking.
+A body may contain two or more *alternative branches*, which essentially capture the idea of evaluating constraint rules with backtracking.
 Namely, the evaluation starts with the first branch, and in case it is finished without failures, other branches are not evaluated.
 On failure the second branch is evaluated, etc.

 ![](img/constraintrules-alt-500.png)
 _(example of a constraint rule with alternative branches)_